jiafeng5513/DeepLung/README.md

 Download LIDC-IDRI dataset from https://wiki.cancerimagingarchive.net/display/Public/LIDC-IDRI

 #### Run:

-1. For preprocessing, run `./DeepLung/prepare.py`.
-2. The parameters for `prepare.py` is in config_training.py.
-   1. `*_data_path` is the unzip raw data path for LUNA16.
-   2. `*_preprocess_result_path` is the save path for the preprocessing.
-   3. `*_annos_path` is the path for annotations.
-   4. `*_segment` is the path for LUNA16 segmentation, which can be downloaded from LUNA16 website.
-3. Use `run_training.sh` to train the detector.
-You can use the resnet or dual path net model by revising `--model` attribute.
-4. After training and test are done, use the `./evaluationScript/frocwrtdetpepchluna16.py` to validate the epoch used for test.
+1. After training and test are done, use the `./evaluationScript/frocwrtdetpepchluna16.py` to validate the epoch used for test.
-5. After that, collect all the 10 folds' prediction, use `./evaluationScript/noduleCADEvaluationLUNA16.py` to get the FROC for all 10 folds.
+2. After that, collect all the 10 folds' prediction, use `./evaluationScript/noduleCADEvaluationLUNA16.py` to get the FROC for all 10 folds.
 You can directly run `noduleCADEvaluationLUNA16.py`, and get the performance in the paper.

-6. The trained model is in `./detector/dpnmodel/` or `./detector/resmodel/`
-7. For nodule classification, first clean the data from LIDC-IDRI.
-Use the `./data/extclsshpinfo.py` to extract nodule labels. `humanperformance.py` is used to get the performance of doctors.
-8.  `dimcls.py` is used to get the classification based on diameter.
-9.  `nodclsgbt.py` is used to get the performance based on GBM, nodule diameter and nodule pixel.
-10. `pthumanperformance.py` is used for patient-level diagnosis performance.
-11. `kappatest.py` is used for kappa value calculation in the paper.
-12. For classification using DPN, use the code in `main_nodcls.py`.
-13. Use the `testdet2cls.py` to test the trained model.
-You may revise the code a little bit for different test settings.
-14. For system's classification, that is classification based on detection.
+3. For system's classification, that is classification based on detection.
     1. First, use the detection's test script in the `run_training.sh` to get the detected nodules for training CTs.
     2. Use the `det2cls.py` to train the model.
     3. And use the `testdet2cls.py` to test the trained model.
     4. You may revise the code a little bit for different test settings.

 #### Files description:
 1. `./DeepLungDetectionDemo/`文件夹中存储的是一个测试demo.
 2. `./detector/`文件夹中是检测器的相关代码,